-Waves and Their Applications in Technologies for Information Transfer: HS-PS4-4
+Waves and Their Applications in Technologies for Information Transfer: PS.PS4.4

-HS-PS4-4.
+PS.PS4.4.
 Evaluate the validity and reliability of claims in published materials of the effects that different frequencies of electromagnetic radiation have when absorbed by matter.

-Emphasis is on the idea that different frequencies of light have different energies, and the damage to living tissue from electromagnetic radiation depends on the energy of the radiation.
-Examples of published materials could include trade books, magazines, web resources, videos, and other passages that may reflect bias.
+Emphasis is on the idea that different frequencies of electromagnetic radiation have different energies, and the damage to living tissue depends on the energy of the radiation.
+Examples of published materials could include peer-reviewed scientific articles, or trade books, magazines, web resources, videos, and other passages that may reflect bias.